 Michael Gitlin makes work about the intricate conceptual and ideological systems that we use to organize our ways of knowing the world.
 His work has been screened at numerous venues, including the Museum of Modern Art in New York, the Toronto International Film Festival, the Full Frame Documentary Festival, the London Film Festival and the Whitney Biennial Exhibition.
-Gitlin’s recent feature project, That Which Is Possible, screened in a number of venues, including The Museum of the Moving Image in New York and the Museum of Fine Arts in Boston.
-His recent short project, A Disaster Forever, was in the 2015 New York Film Festival.
+Gitlin’s most recent feature project, That Which Is Possible, screened at The Museum of the Moving Image in New York, the Museum of Fine Arts in Boston, and at the Pacific Film Archive in Berkeley, among other venues.
+His short film project, A Disaster Forever, was in the 2015 New York Film Festival.
 His 16mm film, The Birdpeople, is in the collection of the Museum of Modern Art.
 Gitlin was the recipient of a Guggenheim Fellowship in 2006.
 His work has also been supported by the Jerome Foundation, the New York State Council on the Arts, and the New York Foundation for the Arts.
 Gitlin received an M.F.A. from Bard College.
 He teaches at Hunter College in New York City.